llm-bible/llm-bible.github.io/resources.md

 1. [Awesome-LLM: a curated list of Large Language Mode](https://github.com/Hannibal046/Awesome-LLM): A comprehensive and well-maintained repository that curates resources, papers, tools, and frameworks related to Large Language Models (LLMs).
 It covers a wide range of topics including model architectures, training techniques, and applications.

-Please, feel free to submit a [contribution](Contributions.html) to adding more links in this page.
+Please, feel free to submit a [web form](contributing.html) to add more links in this page.